MicrosoftDocs/power-automate-docs/articles/dataverse/list-rows.md

 Use the **List rows** action to retrieve multiple rows at once from Microsoft Dataverse with a structured query.

-When you create a cloud flow, your flow opens in either the current designer or the copilot-powered designer.
-The instructions for how to use lists of rows in flows are slightly different for each designer.
-If you see the **Copilot** pane on the right, you're using the copilot-powered designer.
-In this article, select the **Current designer** or **Copilot-powered designer** tab for instructions.
+Your Power Automate version uses either the current designer or the copilot-powered editing designer (preview).
+Working with a flow is slightly different in each designer.
+If you see the Copilot pane on the right, you're using the copilot-powered editing designer (preview).
+In this article, can select the **Current designer** or **Copilot-powered editing (preview)** tab.

 ## Get a list of rows